Enterausername3344/Session3/README.md

-# This is my first real project on github.
+# This is my first real project on githHub.
 ## This text will be smaller
 This will just be regular text